China says aims to train astronauts from other countries

-China will also share the technological achievements of its manned space programme with other countries, especially with developing ones, Xinhua quoted Wang Zhaoyao, head of the country’s manned space programme office, as saying.
+China will also share the technological achievements of its manned space program with other countries, especially with developing ones, Xinhua quoted Wang Zhaoyao, head of the country’s manned space program office, as saying.

 “Cooperation should be either bilateral or multilateral, with diversified and flexible models based on peace and a win-win cooperation,” he said.